NikolaiRadke/Noko/FAQ.md

 ### Why Arduino?
 A Raspberry PI is much more powerful.
 Yes, but much more complicated to install, larger and takes MUCH more battery power.
 Are there any features missing?
 I don't think so.
 NOKO is as good as it is.

 ### Why this crappy LCD?
-There a cheap colorful touchscreens.
+There are cheap colorful touchscreens.
 Yes, there are, but the LC display should be an easy-to-read clock and a lightsource.
 Besides, the Arduino ressources are very VERY limited.
 NOKO doesn't need a touchscreen.
 He has buttons for a more haptical experience.

 ### Why does it not do or have XXX?